aashishdhami/Bhok-Lagyo/README.md

 # KEEP IN MIND THE FOLLOWING THINGS

   * It isn't responsive to different screen sizes.
-It was built on a 15.6" screen machine
+It was built on a 15.6" screen machine (So on any other screen, it might be almost unusable 😬)
   * After logging out, user can go back to their profile by just clicking the 'back' button on their browser.
 So Logout feature isn't TRULY implemented.
   * You can't un-wishlist the food items (neither by clicking again on wishlist icon nor by decreasing quantity of the item to less than 1 i.e. 0)
   * This app doesn't really save users' wishlisted food items, bookmarked recipes and created recipes in their own profile / account